vardhanguraza/components-library/README.md

 ![Gurza Components Library Logo](url/to/your/logo.png)

-Welcome to Gurza Components Library, a collection of reusable React components designed to streamline the development process and enhance the user interface of your projects.
+Welcome to Components Library, a collection of reusable React components designed to streamline the development process and enhance the user interface of your projects.

 ## Features